Coltaho/Autosplitters/MoonlightPulse/README.md

 ## Thanks

-- Thanks to [Ero] for creating ASL-HELP
+- Thanks to [Ru-Mii] for creating Uhara

 ## Contact